J.C.R. Licklider: Man-Machine Symbiosis 1960

 Jack Kirby + Stan Lee: Iron Man comic 1963 Iron Man films 2008-2015

 These comics were very important to us in the 1960s – it wasn’t just the superb draftsmanship of Kirby, Steranko and the other artists – or the great storylines of Stan Lee’s editorial office, nor just the innate media characteristics of the comic itself – the glossy cover, the pulp thick newsprint, the quality of the internal printing, the slight mis-registers, the smell of the printed artefact, the heft of it – the small classified-style ads for x-ray specs, see-backro-scopes, and other magical stuff.
 It was all these things – plus the exciting reinvention and remediation of world mythology, and the invention of new narratives in what Joseph Campbell called ‘creative mythology’.
 OK I was in my early 20s, but I’d first seen American comics as the colour newspaper comic supplements brought back by my uncle from his National Service army tour in Korea circa 1952.
 These broadsheet-size supplements had been a revelation of another world – in rationed Britain, the colourful crime, fantasy and sci-fi adventure was a wonderful discovery.
 (Terry and the Pirates, Steve Canyon, Dick Tracy et cetera all stand out in my memory).
-I was lucky just to get a taste of the work of the golden-age comic artists – Milton Caniff, Chester Gould, Alex Raymond, Burne Hogarth etc) And a decade or so later the various Marvel comics, often bought second-hand in book-stores, fitted into the same pleasure-zone.
-So here I am in my 7th decade enjoying the cinematic remediations with the same glee – and the same critical appreciation of the fine story-telling, the invention of credible back-stories, the production values, the CGI animation and special effects, the ideas! the visualisations! and all the other qualities I was gripped by…
+I was lucky just to get a taste of the work of the golden-age comic artists – Milton Caniff, Chester Gould, Alex Raymond, Burne Hogarth etc) in their native medium – the newspaper comic preceded the comic-book by many years.
+And a decade or so later the various Marvel comics, often bought second-hand in book-stores, fitted into the same pleasure-zone.
+So here I am in my 7th decade enjoying the cinematic remediations with the same glee – and the same critical appreciation of the fine story-telling, the invention of credible and dramatic back-stories, the production values, the CGI animation and special effects, the ideas! the visualisations! and all the other qualities I was gripped by…

 Sydney Newman + Verity Lambert (BBC): Dr Who 1963